Queer Collegiate Summit

 8:00 AM - 3:00 PM

 The Queer Collegiate Summit is a symposium program specifically for LGBTQIA+ and Ally students.
 The focus of this program is to encourage personal and professional development in areas of involvement, community, academics, social justice, and activism.
-The Queer Collegiate Summit theme is on the intersectionality within the LGBTQIA+ community.
-The symposium includes workshops, panels, keynote speakers and student peer-to-peer engagement to facilitate growth and development.
+This year's Queer Collegiate Summit will focus on the intersex and non-binary identities, self-care, and strategies for activism and advocacy through one's talents within the LGBTQIA+ community.
+The symposium includes keynote speakers and student peer-to-peer engagement to facilitate growth and development.

 While we encourage that you attend all the session as possible, we understand you cannot attend the entire summit.
-Please feel free to participate in as many session as you are able to.
+Please feel free to participate in as many sessions as you are able to.

 |LBJ Student Center - Ballroom|

 |9:00 AM||9:10 AM||LGBTQIA+ RSO Welcomes|

 |9:10 AM||9:20 AM||Purpose and Calling|